roymicha3/experiment_manager/README.md

 ## Features

 - **Experiment Management**: Organize and track multiple experiments
-- **Trial Management**: Run multiple trials with different configurations
+- **Trial Management**: Run multiple trials with different configurations and repeats
-- **Configuration Management**: YAML-based configuration with inheritance
+- **Configuration Management**: YAML-based configuration with inheritance and merging
 - **Workspace Organization**: Structured directory layout for artifacts, logs, and configs
 - **Logging System**: Hierarchical logging for experiments and trials
+- **Resume Support**: Ability to resume experiments from partial completion
+- **Error Handling**: Graceful handling of configuration errors and invalid states

 ## Installation